Cristiano Ronaldo asks to leave Manchester United; Chelsea links persist

 [ MORE: Latest transfer news ]

 Our partners in the UK at Sky Sports have confirmed that Cristiano Ronaldo, 37, did not arrive at Manchester United’s Carrington training ground for the first day of preseason.
-Ronaldo is still in Portugal and has yet to return to Manchester.
+Ronaldo is still in Portugal and has yet to return to Manchester and Sky say that United aren’t sure whether or not Ronaldo will turn up for the preseason tour.

 The reports say there are ‘family reasons’ why Ronaldo hasn’t returned on time and that the club are happy with that reason and all is well.
-On top of all this, Chelsea have once again been linked with a move for Ronaldo as The Athletic says that talks are going on between Blues chairman Todd Boehly and Ronaldo’s agent Jorge Mendes.
+On top of all this, Chelsea have once again been linked with a move for Ronaldo as The Athletic says that talks are going on between Blues chairman Todd Boehly and Ronaldo’s agent Jorge Mendes, with Thomas Tuchel key in deciding whether or not the west London club should make a move for Ronaldo.

 In reality, this all slots in with Ronaldo reportedly asking to be sold this summer if an acceptable offer arrives.
 He has just one year left on his contract but the club are apparently unwilling to sell him and plan on him being around this season.